• Products

 An investor is said to have a long position when he owns stock.
 It means that the investor expects that the stock will rise in value over time and a profit can be made by holding the security at the moment and sell later.

 The purpose behind establishing NSE was to provide equal access to investors regardless of where they are located and make participating in stock market easier.
-As the penetration of the Internet was rising in the nation, electronic trading and establishing an online share market was identified as the way forward.
+As the penetration of the Internet was rising in the nation, electronic trading and establishing an online share market were identified as the way forward.
 NSE was instrumental in establishing National Securities Depository Limited (NSDL), the first depository in India.
 With this, investors were able to hold and trade securities in a digital form.
-This not only made investing simple but also made the price discovery more transparent.
-The price information was no more a secret available only to a handful of traders present at the exchange but was widely broadcasted to everyone.
+This not only made investing simple but also made price discovery more transparent.
+The price information was no longer a secret, available only to a handful of traders present at the exchange but was widely broadcast to everyone.

 On the other hand, in a dealer market, the dealer is the "market maker".
 This means the dealer lists the selling and buying price they are willing to support and the investors who are willing to take that price go to the dealer.